Monte Solberg

 Monte Kenton Solberg, PC (born September 17, 1958) is a Canadian businessman and politician.
 Solberg is a former Member of Parliament, representing the riding of Medicine Hat in the House of Commons of Canada as a member of the Conservative Party of Canada.
 He was the Minister of Citizenship and Immigration and later served as the Minister of Human Resources and Social Development.
 He has also served as Critic for Foreign Affairs, National Revenue, and Human Resources Development.

-In addition to his high-profile Cabinet positions, Solberg was consistently voted high in the Hill Times annual staffer survey for "Funniest MP" and "Best Jokes in Question Period".
 Solberg is now a Principal at New West Public Affairs, a Canadian national public affairs firm based in western Canada, and headquartered in Calgary, Alberta.

-Solberg is also the owner of the right-wing news aggregate website, News Hub Nation, from which he frequently blogs about current events and features exclusive content from conservative personalities.
+Solberg was the owner of the right-wing news aggregate website, News Hub Nation, from which he frequently blogged about current events and features exclusive content from conservative personalities.

 Early life

-Solberg was born in Calgary, Alberta.
+Solberg was born in Calgary, Alberta, the son of Shirley Jean (O'Neil) and Stanley James Solberg, a broadcasting pioneer.
 A former broadcaster and businessman, Solberg is of Norwegian ancestry.